JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-resource-groups.png)

 2. Select the ResourceGroup `IoTWorkshop-rg`.
 It will open a new blade with all resources in this group
-3. Select the Azure Function App `TechDays42fa`
+3. Select the Azure Function App `IoTWorkshop-fa`
 4. If the Function App is not shown yet, `refresh` the list.
 The Function app resource will be shown in a new blade

     ![alt tag](img/azure-portal-refresh.png)